Archive for March, 2017

 Greetings, ladies and gentlemen, and welcome to the next segment of our breed blogs!
 Please kindly don your crowns and jewels as we talk about the most aristocratic and richest breed of dog in all the land, the incomparable Maltese!
 Now, you may think that the Maltese is just a fluffy lap dog, which is actually mostly true, but they also have a long and fabled past.
 Read along with our blog to find out more about this curious little breed.
-Petland always has Maltese puppies for sale, just check out our available puppies page!
+Petland Naperville always has Maltese puppies for sale in Illinois, just check out our available puppies page!

 The Maltese is how old??